dell/omnia/docs/Device_Configuration/Infiniband_Switches.md

 ## Setting up a new or factory reset switch

-Before running `infiniband.yml`, ensure that HTTP and JSON Gateway are enabled on your switch.
+Before running `infiniband.yml`, ensure that SSL Secure Cookies are disabled also HTTP and JSON Gateway need to be enabled on your switch.
 This can be verifed by running:

-`show web` (To check if HTTP is enabled)
+`show web`  (To check if SSL Secure Cookies is disabled and HTTP is enabled)

 `show json-gw` (To check if JSON Gateway is enabled)

-In case either service has been disabled, run:
+In case any of these services are not in the state required, run:

+`no web https ssl secure-cookie enable` (To disable SSL Secure Cookies)

 `web http enable` (To enable the HTTP gateway)

 `json-gw enable` (To enable the JSON gateway)

+>> __Note:__ If a server is connected to an Infiniband Switch via an Infiniband NIC, Omnia will not activate this NIC.
+Manually update the NIC using `ifup <IB NIC name>`

 When connecting to a new or factory reset switch, the configuration wizard requests to execute an initial configuration: